Listen to this article

 However, once I was released from the inpatient rehab center and my outpatient physical therapy sessions ended, exercising and returning to the gym proved to be much harder than I had anticipated.

 First off, I couldn’t drive myself there.
-Simply being in a moving car made me dizzy.
+Simply being in a moving car made me feel dizzy.

 Second, standing for long periods left me exhausted, especially in crowded areas, which often had me looking for places to sit down and rest.